 API and Python: Best Libraries to Consider

 API is an abbreviation for an application programming interface.
 It opens a window for interactions between applications via machine-to-machine communication.
 Python has frameworks that accelerate the API creation process.
 Therefore, our mission is to briefly discuss the most common libraries for Python that you can choose from:

 - Flask is a fast-growing web framework, designed for a more efficient API designing process.
 Well, this is only one of the possible usages of Flask.

 - In general, it is a framework for web application development.

 - Flash is lightweight, offers support for unit testing and secure cookies for client-side sessions.

 - Developers praise this framework for being well-documented, meaning that you will find many use cases to learn.

 - Django is another Python-based third-party web framework.

-- The main purpose of this framework is to simplify the process of developing complex, database-driven websites.
+- Among the other Python libraries, Djangos’ main purpose of this framework is to simplify the process of developing complex, database-driven websites.